TAMULib/MAGPIE/README.md

 Any questions concerning *MAGPIE App* can be directed to helpdesk@library.tamu.edu.

-Copyright © 2022 Texas A&M University Libraries under the [MIT License][license].
+Copyright © 2022-2025 Texas A&M University Libraries under the [MIT license][LICENSE].

 <div align="right">(<a href="#readme-top">back to top</a>)</div>